Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Near-Field Soft Channel Estimation

-The CRLB is a type of tool for performance analysis that provides lower bounds on the variance of estimators.
-In this case, we consider parameter estimation in an additive white Gaussian noise (AWGN) scenario, where the noisy observation vector $\mathbf{y}$ can be described as
+The CRLB is a fundamental performance analysis tool that provides a theoretical lower bound on the variance of any unbiased estimator, thereby serving as a benchmark to evaluate the estimation performance of the proposed algorithm.
+In this case, we consider parameter estimation in an Additive White Gaussian Noise (AWGN) scenario, where the noisy observation vector $\mathbf{y}$ can be described as